Safe in the Lungau Mountains – Hiking Rules

 • Leave the grazing area quickly at the first sign of restless animals!

-• Gates and fences must be closed after crossing them!
+• Gates and fences must be closed again after having crossed them!

-• Treat the people working here, nature and the animals with respect!
+• Treat the people working here, nature as well as all animals with respect!

 Unread.